QKing-Official/PTB/README.md

 ## Installation

-You can install PTB by running the installer script directly:
+You can install PTB by running the installer script directly (or by running the ptb file directly):

 ```bash
 curl -fsSL https://raw.githubusercontent.com/QKing-Official/PTB/refs/heads/main/installer | bash